 There is a light sensor next to the screen and it changes the brightness automatically for the users to best see the display clearly.
 The display is really bright and works well even under sunlight.

 The Q6 Charger is great but not perfect…

 Despite how much I like this charger, there are some imperfections I’d like to point out to you.
 But don’t worry, none of these is a deal breaker at all :)

-It doesn’t come with a power supply (PSU), and you will need to purchase one separately.
-For example this PSU: http://bit.ly/2KkGV7x.
+You cannot power it with AC without a dedicated power supply (PSU), which you will need to purchase separately.
+For example this PSU: http://bit.ly/2PCTCNV

 Here is a tutorial how to choose PSU for LiPo Charger.

 You want to get some display protections because it’s vulnerable to scratches.
 In the worse cases they might affect the clarity of the screen.
 Get the screen protector here: http://bit.ly/2KeSRHZ

 Yes you can update the firmware on these chargers, but you have to purchase the cable separately… I guess that’s how they make extra money from?
 Would have been nice if it was included.
 Buy the cable here: http://bit.ly/2Kg5QMZ | Or you can make it yourself as shown in this guide.